ILIAS-eLearning/ILIAS/tests/README.md

 <a name="unit-test-structure"></a>
 ### Unit-Test structure
 Each unit test is usually structured into three parts: arrange, act and assert.
-This are also known as the triple-A (see Langr 2015).
+These are also known as the triple A mnemonic.
+[1, Location 1161]

 - **Arrange** A proper system state is created by creating objects and interacting with them.
 - **Act** Invoke the part of the code which should be tested.
 This is usually one method call.